top of page

 How Is It Helpful?

-This technique aids in the release of trigger points which are associated with pain relief and improves range of motion and function.
+Dry Needling aids in the release of trigger points which are associated with pain relief and improves range of motion and function.
 While this is used as only one tool in our toolbox, evidence supports that it can increase recovery dramatically, which means you can spend less time and money on getting back to your active, pain-free life.

 Dry needling is an adjunct to manual therapy and is not typically used alone.
 Dry needling is best used with a focus on manual therapy and exercise to aid and speed up the healing process as it improves tissue healing and decreases neurological pain.